mokdevel/DarcMods/DarcMissions/README.md

 - Crashsite : A helicopter carrying loot is damaged and is going to crash.
 Survivors will be protecting the wreck while waiting to be rescued.
 - Occupation : A location is guarded by AIs with loot available.

+## Installation
+Just active the mod (and dependencies) and you're good to go.

 # MissionFrame cycle
 ```
 ----|------------|------------|------------|------------|------------|------------|----...